barryhughes/woot-library/readme.md

 * WooCommerce

 It is packaged as a plugin and must be installed and activated before the helper functions can be used.
-The advantage of the plugin approach (as opposed to embedding the functions in your theme's functions.php file for instance) is that if a problem is found and fixed you need only update the latest version of the plugin to benefit.
+The advantage of the plugin approach (as opposed to embedding the functions in your theme's functions.php file for instance - though you are of course welcome to do so if you wish) is that if a problem is found and fixed, or new helpers are added, you need only update the latest version of the plugin to benefit.